HiLab-git/WCODE-PIA/Dataset/README.md

 # Our preprocessed dataset

-Below are only the images we have processed and their corresponding annotations.
+Below are only the images we have processed with corresponding annotations.
 We cropped the images to the lung region.
+Provided annotations contain all data we used (Full/Partial-Instance/Orthogonal Partial-Instance).

 ## **LNQ2023 Dataset**